dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory.md

 where \( \omega = e^{2\pi i / 3} \) is a complex cube root of unity.
 We can form an embedding by sending $\sqrt[3]{2} \to \omega^j \sqrt[3]{2}$ for $j=0,1,2$.
 The case $j=0$ sends $K$ to a subset of $\RR$ and yields a real embedding, but the other two will be nonreal.
-So $r_1 = 1, r_2 = 1$, and we have $3 = 1 + 2(1)$ and this is consistent.
+So $r_1 = 1, r_2 = 1$, and we have $3 = 1 + 2(1)$, which is consistent.
 :::

+## Algebraic Closures

 :::{.remark}
-We've only been talking about fields, since unique factorization is trivial since there are no primes.
+We've only been talking about fields, where unique factorization is trivial since there are no primes.
-There are thus "too many" units, compared to the rings we were considering before, so we'll restrict to subrings.
+There are thus "too many" units in fields when compared to the rings we were considering before, so we'll restrict to subrings of fields.
 The question is: where is the arithmetic?
 Given a number field $K$, we want a ring $\ZZ_K$ that fits this analogy: